 Section 466D-3, HRS, license required, and section 466D-9, HRS, licensure by endorsement, only to the extent necessary to allow an out-of-state respiratory therapist with a current and active license, or those previously licensed pursuant to chapter 466D, HRS, but who are no longer current and active, to practice in Hawai'i without a license.
 These suspensions ensure all health care demands are met while Hawai'i continues to respond to the impacts of COVID-19 and its variants.
 These suspensions only apply where a license has not previously been revoked or suspended and where hiring is by a state or county agency or facility, or by a hospital, including related clinics and rehabilitation hospitals, a nursing home, hospice, pharmacy, clinical laboratory, or other health care entity.
+Any entity making use of this exemption shall (1) register each medical professional working under this exemption with the DCCA, (2) verify there are no disciplinary actions, insurance claims or pending lawsuits against the registered professional; and (3) indemnify the State for the actions or inactions of the registered medical professional.

 Section 466J-4, HRS, licenses required, only to the extent necessary to allow an out-of-state radiographer, radiation therapist and nuclear medicine technologist licensed and in good standing in another state or foreign jurisdiction with comparable licensing requirements, or those previously licensed pursuant to chapter 466J-5, HRS, but who are no longer current and active, to practice in Hawai'i without a license.
 This suspension ensures all health care demands are met while Hawai'i continues to respond to the impacts of COVID-19 and its variants.
 The suspension only applies where a license has not previously been revoked or suspended and where hiring is by a state or county agency or facility, or by a hospital, including related clinics and rehabilitation hospitals, a nursing home, hospice, pharmacy, clinical laboratory, or other health care entity.
+Any entity making use of this exemption shall (1) register each medical professional working under this exemption with the DCCA, (2) verify there are no disciplinary actions, insurance claims or pending lawsuits against the registered professional; and (3) indemnify the State for the actions or inactions of the registered medical professional.